LauriAlanen/STM32F4-DISCO-TICTACTOE/README.md

 - Link to the extension : https://marketplace.visualstudio.com/items/?itemName=ms-vscode.cmake-tools

 3. **Navigate to the CMake Extension**
 - Now you can buid the project.
-Preconfigured POST_BUILD commands defined in `CMakeLists.txt` will automatically flash the target board as long as its connected and `st-flash` is available.
+Preconfigured POST_BUILD commands defined in `CMakeLists.txt` will automatically flash the target board as long as its connected and `st-flash` is available from `st-tools`.

 4. **Play the game**
 - Now a game should start on your STM32F4-DISCO and you should be able to play it.